devkral/django-fast-iprestrict/README.md

 For GEOIP or other stuff sources can be used.

-Sources are functions ending with `iprestrict_gen` which are callable without argument.
+Sources are functions with prefixes in IPRESTRICT_ALLOWED_FN_PREFIXES (can also be the whole function).

 They are referenced in admin with their path, e.g.:

-`tests.test_basic.test_iprestrict_gen` (=also working example in dev environment)
+`tests.test_basic.test_iprestrict_gen` (=also working example in dev environment with test_settings)

-This means most probably you have to define your own generator function which returns a list of networks in string format (sry, security, otherwise an attacker could use the source feature to wreck the system or extract sensible informations).
+### Ratelimits

+ratelimits require the companion library django-fast-ratelimit.
+And they work only with it!
+Otherwise crashes are preprogrammed

+Ratelimit keys are either the default builtin functions or functions with prefixes in IPRESTRICT_ALLOWED_FN_PREFIXES

 ## behaviour